AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Neural Architecture Search

-For now, it is too early to make conclusive remarks about NAS as it relates to AutoML as a whole.
-While the fine details can vary dramatically, reviewed more broadly/deeply elsewhere~\cite{elme19, wira19, rexi20}, NAS appears to be a subset of ML-pipeline search; its elements are able to be represented by the abstractions within Fig.~\ref{Fig:PipelineControl}.
+\textbf{The Potential and Pitfalls of NAS.} For now, it is too early to make conclusive remarks about NAS as it relates to AutoML as a whole.
+While the fine details can vary dramatically, reviewed more broadly/deeply elsewhere~\citep{elme19, wira19, rexi20}, NAS appears to be a subset of ML-pipeline search; its elements are able to be represented by the abstractions within Fig.~\ref{Fig:PipelineControl}.
 However, the research area is constantly evolving, subject to a lot of attention, and novel network designs are constantly being proposed, with some examples mentioned in Section~\ref{Sec:AGI}.
-At some point, with an ongoing trend towards packaging network design for biomimetic neurons~\cite{dusu19}, the principles of NAS may even be extended to spiking neural networks, although how best to approach such a fusion remains extremely speculative.
+At some point, with an ongoing trend towards packaging network design for biomimetic neurons~\citep{dusu19}, the principles of NAS may even be extended to spiking neural networks, although how best to approach such a fusion remains extremely speculative.
 Regardless, as a nascent field stimulating unbridled exploration, NAS has shorter-term problems to address.
-For instance, robust evaluations of network topology and other NAS outputs~\cite{doli20} are rare.
-More troublingly, a recent benchmark comparison of random search with several state-of-the-art NAS strategies has found no competitive distinction, simultaneously challenging the effectiveness of constrained search spaces and weight sharing strategies~\cite{yusc20}.
-This result supports a previous assessment, likewise involving random search, that additionally bemoans a lack of reproducibility within the field in general~\cite{lita19}.
-These have accompanied similar criticisms about the lack of ablation studies, necessary to identify the novel aspects of NAS strategies that truly advance efficiency/performance, as well as a publication bias that does not highlight important negative results~\cite{gegi19}.
-Hence, while NAS research shows potential in automating ML-pipeline construction, the field remains far from fully mature.
+For instance, robust evaluations of network topology and other NAS outputs~\citep{doli21} are rare.
+More troublingly, a recent benchmark comparison of random search with several state-of-the-art NAS strategies has found no competitive distinction, simultaneously challenging the effectiveness of constrained search spaces and weight sharing strategies~\citep{yusc20}.
+This result supports a previous assessment, likewise involving random search, that additionally bemoans a lack of reproducibility within the field in general~\citep{lita19}.
+These have accompanied similar criticisms about the lack of ablation studies, necessary to identify the novel aspects of NAS strategies that truly advance efficiency/performance, as well as a publication bias that does not highlight important negative results~\citep{gegi19}.

+Evidently, the research area of NAS remains far from fully mature.
+However, it is still linked with significant achievements and an ever-expanding body of work.
+Indeed, while the intent of this section has been to show that NAS does not contradict the basis of an integrated conceptual framework, there is much more to say on the topic that goes outside the scope of this monograph.
+Simply put, the practicalities and challenges of deep learning add their own flavour to AutoML, certainly along the entire ML workflow depicted in Fig.~\ref{Fig:Workflow}, and the resulting field of AutoDL is worthy of being reviewed elsewhere beyond the central focus of NAS.